vaidik/commontasks/README.md

 That's it!
 You are good to go.

 ## License
-CommonTask was created by [Vaidik Kapoor](http://vaidikkapoor.info).
+CommonTasks was created by [Vaidik Kapoor](http://vaidikkapoor.info).
 It is released under Mozilla Public License Version 1.1, see LICENSE.